Freechains/README/docs/others.md

 ## Peer-to-Peer Systems

-In peer-to-peer systems all nodes in the network have the same role, i.e., there are no distinctions between clients and servers.
+In peer-to-peer systems, all nodes in the network have the same role, i.e., there are no distinctions between clients and servers.
 The peers communicate directly and cooperate satisfying a protocol to achieve a goal, e.g., maintaining a financial public ledger or simply allowing people to